Ted Strickland: 2012 DNC controversy

-At the 2012 Democratic National Convention, where Antonio Villaraigosa was Chairman, the original 2012 party platform caused controversy after it was written, because the lack of typical invocations and references to God and God-given rights as well as lack of language affirming the role of Jerusalem as the capital of Israel.
+At the 2012 Democratic National Convention, where Antonio Villaraigosa was chairman, the original 2012 party platform caused controversy after it was written, because the lack of typical invocations and references to God and God-given rights as well as lack of language affirming the role of Jerusalem as the capital of Israel.
 Both of these matters had been included in some previous platforms.
-On the second day, September 5, former Ohio Governor Ted Strickland introduced an amendment on the floor of the convention to reinsert language invoking God and recognizing Jerusalem as Israel's capital.
-Convention Chairman Villaraigosa put the amendment to a voice vote requiring a two-thirds majority for passage.
+On the second day, September 5, Strickland introduced an amendment on the floor of the convention to reinsert language invoking God and recognizing Jerusalem as Israel's capital.
+Convention chairman Villaraigosa put the amendment to a voice vote requiring a two-thirds majority for passage.
 After the first vote was indecisive, Villaraigosa called for a second vote, which was again met with an equal volume of "ayes" and "nos".
 A woman standing to his left said, "You've got to rule, and then you've got to let them do what they're gonna do."
 Villaraigosa called a third vote with the same result.
 Villaraigosa then declared the amendment passed, causing an eruption of boos on the floor.